crs4/deephealth-pipelines/README.md

 git clone  http://mauro@repohub.crs4.it/DF/deephealth-pipelines
 cd deephealth-pipelines
 git checkout airflow
+docker-compose up -d
 ```

-Follow the instructions at https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html, in particular the settings of the env file and the initialization.
+Check if ```init``` service exited with 0 code, otherwise restart it.
+It can fail for timing reason, typically sql tables do not exist yet.

-To visit Airflow, go to http://localhost:8181, user airflow, password airflow.
+To visit Airflow, go to http://localhost:8181, user admin, password admin.

-To visit Dask, go to http://localhost:8787.

 ## Upload data